-Chia seeds are in fashion and there is a reason for it.
-They are not only a superfood for your body but putting the oil all over your face is a great idea too.
+Chia seeds are in fashion and there is a reason for that.
+They are not only a superfood for your body but putting the oil all over your face seems to be a good idea too.

-Its unique special property is that it's the richest known botanical source of skin-nourishing and skin-restoring alpha-linolenic acid (contains 50-60%).
-It also contains some linoleic acid (17-26%), and only a small amount of very nourishing but potentially acne causing oleic acid (7%).
+Its unique property is that it's the richest known botanical source of skin moisturizing and probably anti-inflammatory alpha-linolenic acid (contains 50-60%).
+It also contains barrier repairing linoleic acid (17-26%) and only a small amount of very nourishing but potentially acne causing oleic acid (7%).

-Thanks to its great fatty acid content, chia seed oil counts as a great skin hydrator, and it can help to maintain a healthy skin barrier function.
-According to manufacturer info, it can even alleviate itchy skin.
+Thanks to its great fatty acid content, chia seed oil counts as a great skin hydrator and it can help to maintain a healthy skin barrier function.
+According to manufacturer's info, it can even alleviate itchy skin.
 If that is not enough, it also contains a couple of nice antioxidants, including Alpha-Lipoic Acid, Coumaric and Caffeic Acid.

 All in all, a nice plant oil with a unique fatty acid composition and some nice antioxidants.